Condoms are a really important part of safer sex—whether it’s oral, anal, or penis-in-vagina (PIV).

 Hold on to the base of the condom while the penis (or toy) is being withdrawn.
-This keeps the condom from slipping off.
-Take off the condom BEFORE the penis loses its erection (or goes soft).
-Take the condom off away from your partner, so there’s no chance of spilling any ejaculate on them.
-Tie the end of the condom, wrap it in a tissue or paper towel, and throw it in a trashcan.
+This keeps it from slipping off.
+Take off the condom BEFORE the penis loses its erection (or goes soft), and do it away from your partner, so there’s no chance of spilling any ejaculate on them.
+Tie the end, wrap it in a tissue or paper towel, and throw it in a trashcan.
 Do NOT flush it down the toilet—that will only clog it.
 Do not reuse condoms.

 7. Do NOT use oil-based lube.

 Oil-based lube and latex do NOT mix.
 The oil breaks down the latex.
 Use water- or silicone-based lube instead.
-We talk more about what lube is and how to use it here.
+Learn more about lube.

 8. NEVER double bag.

 Using two condoms at the same time creates friction and makes it much more likely that the condom will break.